Crawlq.ai Review: Can It Really Produce 100% Unique Personalized Content?

 After just a few minutes the results are in.
 It's not actually the full post yet though.

-Similar to how MarketMuse would give you title suggestions and keywords CrawlQ is doing a similar process.
+Similar to how MarketMuse would give you title suggestions and keywords CrawlQ is doing a similar process (and you can learn more about MarketMuse in our review).
 It put together a content brief.
 But it was pretty bare.
-It’s not going to automatically generate it for you perfectly on the first try, but it does provide some good places to start.
+It's not going to automatically generate it for you perfectly on the first try, but it does provide some good places to start.

 I wanted to take it a step further to see what kind of content it would generate so I tested the ‘create heading' and ‘write me Athena' options.